 He made 133 Test match appearances and 170 ODI appearances in his 14-year international cricket career.

 Alec Stewart succeeded Mike Atherton as England cricket captain in 1998, promptly leading England to a momentous win against South Africa, their first in a major series for 12 years.
 During his time in charge, Alec made history as the first man to simultaneously captain, keep wicket and open the batting for a side in Test cricket.

 Alec, who was awarded an MBE in 1998 and an OBE in 2003, works as an analyst for Sky Sports and the BBC and is also an ambassador for Clydesdale Bank.
-He is an experienced and popular host and after-dinner speaker and enjoys giving motivational talks and lively Q&A panels.
+A professional entertainer with years of experience, Stewart is also an experienced and popular host and after-dinner speaker and enjoys giving motivational talks and lively Q&A panels.